andrmayo/classics_library/README.md

 I mainly wrote this to make it straightforward to handle the catalogue data with pandas.

 ## MARC files with base64 encoding

+## Test data
+A simple case, without complex subfield structures or base64 encoding, is the file `PGA-Australiana.csv` in this repo.